mirage/irmin/README.md

 ```

 You can now use `[@@deriving irmin]` after a type declaration in your code to automatically derive
-an Irmin type witness with the same name.
+an Irmin generic with the same name.

 ## Specifics